Elcaveman/twitter-architecture/README.md

-# twitter-architecture
+# Twitter Component Based Architecture

-this project tries to recreate the vision for twitter as well as the solution and technical architecture for the application
+This project is a proof of concept for a hypothetical Twitter app architecture.
+The analysis tries to encapsulate twitters vision and goals in order to recreate a user-first solution, driven to achieve availability, performance, and security under multiple technical constraints made for the system to function appropriately.